 - 1 teaspoon agave nectar or natural granulated sugar, or to taste

-- 1 teaspoon grated fresh or squeeze-bottle ginger, or to taste
+- 1 teaspoon grated fresh or bottled ginger, or more, to taste

 - 2 scallions, thinly sliced